Top 12 Licensing Questions: How to Play Legal Business Music

 • "Is it legal to play Apple Music at work?"

-• "Is it acceptable to use Spotify for business?"
+• "Is it acceptable to use Spotify for my business?"

 This means they are licensed for private, non-commercial use (perfect to use at home with your friends & family).
 You need a Public Performance License (PPL) to play music in public places, including to your customers and employees.